UKCloud/documentation/articles/gpu/gpu-faq.md

 ### Can I have multiple GPUs associated with a single VM?

-Yes.
+No. Each VM can only be mapped to a single GPU.

 ### Can the GPU service be added to one of our existing servers or would it require a new server?

-If you are using the GPU for Visualisation then yes, it could be added to an existing server, if the VM is in a GPU-enabled region.
+If you're using GPU for Visualisation then yes, it could be added to an existing server if the VM is in a GPU-enabled region.
 If your existing VM is not in the correct region then we would need to move it to a new server before enabling GPU for Visualisation on it.

-If you are planning on using GPU for Compute then you would need a new VM as a different BIOS is required.
+If you're planning on using GPU for Compute then you would need a new VM as a different BIOS is required.

 ## Feedback